emmanuelantony2000/valerie/README.md

 There are more examples in the examples directory.

+## Missing features

+ - Library support for CSS.
+ - Using States for CSS.
+ - Routing and multi-page support.
+ - Global Variables for Multiple Pages.

 ## Issues and Contributing

 Since this is a new project, there are a lot of issues currently and a lot of features yet to be implemented.